RotemDev/Headstart/README.md

 ```

 ## How to use icons
-The icons are completely optional, and if you want them, you must include the CSS file (see install section above).
+The icons are completely optional, and if you want them, you must include the `entypo.min.css` file (see install section above).

 To use the icons, add a `<i>` or a `<span>` with `class="enpl-XXX"` when `XXX` is the icon name. <br>
 For example: